wangziqi2013/wangziqi2013.github.io/_posts/2019-01-22-understand-zsim-contention-sim.markdown

 processed when the access circuit is idle.
 Starvation may happen temporarily to low priority accesses if requests keep coming to the cache.
 This, however, will not lead to a permanent starvation, since no more high priority requests will be handled after all MSHRs are occupied.

+The timing cache provides two methods, `highPrioAccess` and `tryLowPrioAccess`, for modeling high and low priority accesses respectively. `highPrioAccess` returns the cycle of completion of high piriority accesses, while `tryLowPrioAccess` may return zero indicating that the low priority access must wait until a future cycle in which no high priority access is pending.
+This future cycle cannot be known in advance.
+Imagine that if we schedule a low priority access at a future cycle `F`, which is the nearest idle cycle at the time the access event is processed at cycle `C`.
+If another high priority access is processed after `C` but before `F`, then the high priority access must be scheduled at cycle `F`, which makes the previous scheduling of the low priority event invalid.